-I will be a better student if I act on the following beliefs:
+I will be a better student if I act on the following beliefs.
+I can

-- I can be kind and considerate even when others are not.
+- be kind and considerate even when others are not.

-- t is important to help find a way to help others.
+- help find a way to help others.

-- I have to be willing to show mercy and forgiveness.
+- be willing to show mercy and forgiveness.

 - Be engaged in service–based projects.